RyoTakei/Matlab-Class/HW4/Problem3/README.md

 ## Warning!!
 This program has a loop that runs more than 100,000 times.
 Yes you heard it correctly, more than 100,000 times.
 That's right, a hundred thousand times.
-It took my computer about 5-10 minutes to run.
+It took my computer about 5-10 minutes to run(though, some people have told me it took them less than 3 min).
 Be careful, your computer will get hot.
 Just be very careful before running it!!!!

 ## Breakdown